pixelthing/craigmorey-2021/posts/2021-06-getting-analytics-into-dev-team.md

   - datananalysis
   - googletagmanager
 layout: layouts/post.njk
-hero: 2021-06-gettinganalyticsdev
+hero: 2021-06-gettinganalyticsdev2
 ---

 Web analytics want to have data layer pushes in the app.
-Despite how you may feel, the development team working on the code _do_ like analytics - for proof, just wait for the day after feature roll-out and the "how is it going so far" question.
-But the dev team is under huge pressure, their final sprints are full of urgent fixes and loud stakeholders moving priorities.
+The web development team - whose job it is to make these changes - is under huge pressure, their final sprints are full of urgent fixes and loud stakeholders moving priorities.

-Crucial measurement points often fall out of the implementation list and don't get to launch day.
+So it's inevitable that crucial measurement points sometimes fall out of the implementation list and don't get to launch day.

 This is so often the case in the web analytics business, that I'm not going to even address the "were analytics a priority from the start" question.
-Even if a measurement plan, KPIs and  docs were agreed early in the process, it often comes down to the last two weeks to implement analytics in the site for the simple reason that many of the crucial processes to measure are still being finalised at that stage.
+Even if a KPIs, a measurement plan and  docs were agreed early in the process, it often comes down to the last two weeks to implement and QA analytics in the site for the simple reason that many of the crucial processes to measure are still being finalised at that stage.

 So how can we try to avoid this?